Compressed Hypothesis Testing: To Mix or Not to Mix?: Numerical Experiments

 For large values of $n$ and $k$, Fig. \ref{fig:MP_HD_var_0_10} shows the performance of MP based hypothesis testing algorithm when the two types of random variables have different variances.
-We set $k$ from $1$ to $11$ when $n = 1000$.
-In this parameter setup, LRT methods have difficulties in finding the $k$ abnormal random variables out of $n$.
-The normal and abnormal random variables follow the Gaussian distribution $\mathcal{N}(0,1)$ and $\mathcal{N}(0,100)$ respectively, and the error probability is obtained from 500 random trials.
+We vary $k$ from $1$ to $11$ when $n = 1000$.
+In this parameter setup, LT methods have difficulties in finding the $k$ abnormal random variables out of $n$, since $n$ and $k$ are huge.
+The normal and abnormal random variables follow the Gaussian distribution $\cN(0,1)$ and $\cN(0,100)$ respectively, and the error probability is obtained from 500 random trials.
+Fig. \ref{fig:MP_HD_var_0_10} demonstrates that as $k$ becomes larger, more measurements are required to figure out the abnormal random variables.